videojs/spellbook/docs/sb-lint-all.md

     Do not log any messages to stdout or stderr

   -w, --watch
-    Watch files for changes and incrementally rebuild on file change.
+    Watch files for changes and re-lint on file change.
-    Failed builds with this active will not exit.
+    Errors during linting with this active will not exit.

+  -e, --errors
+    Only log linting errors.
+Will not log any linting warnings.

+  -f, --fix
+    Automatically fix semantic errors where possible.
+This does not work for every binary!

 ## EXAMPLES

   Get the current version of spellbook

-    sb-build-all -V
+    sb-lint-all -V
-    sb-build-all --version
+    sb-lint-all --version

   Get help for this binary

-    sb-build-all --help
+    sb-lint-all --help
-    sb-build-all -h
+    sb-lint-all -h

   Set the log level for this binary

-    sb-build-all -l info
+    sb-lint-all -l info
-    sb-build-all -l fatal
+    sb-lint-all -l fatal
-    sb-build-all --log-level debug
+    sb-lint-all --log-level debug
-    sb-build-all --log-level error
+    sb-lint-all --log-level error

   Dont output anything

-    sb-build-all -q
+    sb-lint-all -q
-    sb-build-all -quiet
+    sb-lint-all -quiet

-  Watch builds for changes and incrementally rebuild
+  Watch files for changes and lint again once they change

-    sb-build-all -w
+    sb-lint-all -w
-    sb-build-all --watch
+    sb-lint-all --watch

+  Fix any errors/warnings that can be fixed automatically

+    sb-lint-all -f
+    sb-lint-all --fix

+  Only log errors, do not log warnings.

+    sb-lint-all -e
+    sb-lint-all --errors

 ## ENVIRONMENT AND CONFIGURATION VARIABLES

   SB_LOG_LEVEL='info'
     An enviornment variable that sets the log level to use for all videojs-spellbook binaries.
-Can be set to none, fatal, error, warn, info, verbose, or debug.
+Can be set to fatal, error, warn, info, verbose, debug, or none.

   <package.json>.spellbook.log-level=info
     A package.json variable that sets the default log level to use for all videojs-spellbook binaries.
-Can be set to none, fatal, error, warn, info, verbose, or debug.
+Can be set to fatal, error, warn, info, verbose, debug, or none.

-  <package.json>.spellbook.ie8=false
-    Should spellbook make sure that IE8 is supported.
-Defaults to false.

-  <package.json>.spellbook.shim-videojs=true
-    Makes sure that video.js is included in unit tests but will not be bundled into distribution js files.
-Defaults to true.

   <package.json>.spellbook.css='{}'
     CSS configuration to use in spellbook.
-If this is set to a false value then css builds will never be attempted.
+If this is set to a false value then css linting will never be attempted.

   <package.json>.spellbook.css.src='src/css'
     Source directory to use for css files, set in package.json.
 If this is unset 'src/css' will be used.
-If this directory does not exist css will not be built.
+If this directory does not exist css will not be linted.

   <package.json>.spellbook.js='{}'
     JS configuration to use in spellbook.
-If this is set to a false value then js builds will never be attempted.
+If this is set to a false value then js linting will never be attempted.

   <package.json>.spellbook.js.src='src/js'
     Source directory to use for js files, set in package.json.
 If this is unset 'src/js' will be used.
-If this directory does not exist js will not be built.
+If this directory does not exist js will not be linted.

   <package.json>.spellbook.lang='{}'
     Lang configuration to use in spellbook.
-If this is set to a false value then lang builds will never be attempted.
+If this is set to a false value then lang linting will never be attempted.

   <package.json>.spellbook.lang.src='lang/'
     Source directory to use for lang files, set in package.json.
 If this is unset 'lang/' will be used.
-If this directory does not exist lang will not be built.
+If this directory does not exist lang will not be linted.

   <package.json>.spellbook.docs='{}'
     Documentation configuration to use in spellbook.
-If this is set to a false value then docs builds will never be attempted.
+If this is set to a false value then docs linting will never be attempted.

   <package.json>.spellbook.docs.src='docs/'
     Source directory to use for docs files, set in package.json.
 If this is unset 'docs/' will be used.
-If this directory does not exist docs will not be built.
+If this directory does not exist docs will not be linted.

   <package.json>.spellbook.test='{}'
     Test configuration to use in spellbook.
-If this is set to a false value then test builds will never be attempted.
+If this is set to a false value then test linting will never be attempted.

   <package.json>.spellbook.test.src='test/'
     Source directory to use for test files, set in package.json.
 If this is unset 'test/' will be used.
-If this directory does not exist tests will not be built.
+If this directory does not exist tests will not be linted.

 ## SEE ALSO